Tips for Guardians

 This need for limited communication has arisen from 50 years experience and the realization that true immersion and the growth of a young person will be most beneficial with limited contact.
 Students can make the most of their once weekly hour by sending group e-mails to their loved ones and friends.
-If a true issue emerges, students will be able to discuss their concern with an instructor who will get in touch with the IUHPFL managing director.
+If a true issue emerges, students will be able to discuss their concern with an instructor who will get in touch with the IUHPFL Managing Director and Program Coordinator.

 I also wish to thank you for running such a well-organized study abroad program.
 I was amazed at Clare's Spanish speaking skills when we landed in Tuxtla.
 Previously, Maria (our former exchange student) and Clare had conversed in English.
 But as soon as they picked us up at the airport, Clare and Maria (and Maria's family) were conversing in Spanish.
 It was such a delight to see the effect that the Program had on her!" — Jane, Parent of Clare, Mérida, Mexico 2012

 If a student experiences a medical problem, s/he will be asked to visit the best-suited facility.
 All sites have been selected for their suitability to host U.S. students, should an emergency arise.
 Medical insurance is provided as part of the program, though it is recommended that students carry additional insurance.
 In case of a medical emergency, the student would be cared for immediately and guardians would be contacted as soon as possible.
 Instructors carry their students' contact information and basic medical information with them at all times.